hasundue/flash/README.md

 [![codecov](https://codecov.io/gh/hasundue/flash/branch/main/graph/badge.svg?token=DRMQQ7ICNB)](https://codecov.io/gh/hasundue/flash)

-Flash is a resource-oriented web framework in TypeScript, particularly optimized for building RESTful APIs on serverless platforms with Deno.
+Flash is a resource-oriented web framework in TypeScript, particularly optimized for building microservices on serverless platforms with Deno.

 > **Warning**\
 > Flash is still an alpha version.
-Do not use it for production use yet, unless
+Do not use it for any practical use yet,
-> you are a contributor to the framework.
+> unless you are a contributor to the framework.

-## Concepts

-- _Stay RESTful._
-- _You implement, we type._

 ## Roadmap

 - [ ] :rocket: **Multi Platform**
   - [x] Cloudflare Workers ([Denoflare](https://denoflare.dev))
+  - [ ] Supabase
   - [ ] Deno Deploy
 - [x] :magic_wand: **Progressive APIs**
   - [ ] Tree-structured router with a compile-time parser